 There have been plenty to choose from over the years, in different scales and contexts, focusing on various key battles and engagements – so, to make your choice easier, here’s our list of Wargamer’s favourite American Civil War digital strategy games.

-What are the best American Civil War Games?
+The best American Civil War games are:

 - Victory and Glory: The American Civil War